corcorana/restingIAF/iaf_manu.md

 In spite of its promise as a marker of apparently enduring, trait-like individual differences in cognitive functioning, and its potential utility for tuning frequency band analysis to empirical properties of the PSD, no consensus currently exists as to the optimal method of quantifying IAF.
 This paper thus sets out to develop a rigorous, automated strategy for estimating two of the most widely reported indices of IAF in the literature; namely, peak alpha frequency and alpha frequency centre of gravity.
+We begin by surveying various attempts to operationalise these measures of IAF, and highlight some of their attendant limitations.

 ### 1.1 Peak alpha frequency
 The classical method of estimating IAF relies on delineating the peak alpha frequency (PAF); a singular, prominent peak within the alpha-band frequency range (8-13 Hz; @noachtar2004) of the power spectral density (PSD) plot ([Fig_pafs](#pafs)).